 |Eugene Register-Guard, 12 February 1971|

 There were similar articles in other papers.
 By the end of 1971 the press was getting bored and few articles appeared from then on.
 But by now the hoax was an established myth, circulating underground and latterly spreading across the internet.

 Gumaer claimed that the peace symbol represented "a Satanic Medieval symbol shown on Page 83 of the authoritative Book of Signs by Rudolf Koch".
 Most of the claims about the Satanic origins of the peace sign and the witch's foot are supposed to come from Koch's book.
 The Book of Signs is readily available.
 Anyone who has a copy can easily find out for themselves that in the entire book there is not a single word about Satan or Satanism.

 |Koch's house mark called "the Crow's foot or witch's foot"|

 What did Koch really say?
 Koch showed a symbol labelled "The Crow's foot or witch's foot" (above) in a chapter on old house marks.
 "House marks," he said, "were, at first, private signs of peasant proprietors, and their use was originally confined to their holdings, all moveable property upon which was distinguished by the holdings-mark."
 Later "they were used as trade-marks and the marks of craftsmen and artists."
-It was uncertain what house marks meant and that the names given to them are recent.
-He prints the mark that is now called the witch's foot next to house marks of an anchor, a carpenter's square and a pot-hanger.
+It was uncertain what house marks meant and the names given to them are recent.
+Koch prints the mark that so-called "witch's foot" mark with ordinary marks of an anchor, a carpenter's square and a pot-hanger.
 He does not say that any of them was Satanic.
 The idea that Koch wrote about Satanism is pure invention by Marjorie Jensen, spread by Gumaer.

 |The pentalpha.
 This way up it's supposed to be good, the other way up, bad|